trimstray/nginx-admins-handbook/README.md

 The number of connections is limited by the maximum number of open files (`RLIMIT_NOFILE`) on your system.
 To change the limit of the maximum file descriptors that can be opened by a single worker process (as oppose to the user running NGINX) you can edit the `worker_rlimit_nofile` directive (with this you shouldn't restarting the main process).

+  > A file descriptor is an opaque handle that is used in the interface between user and kernel space to identify file/socket resources.

 I think that the chance of running out of file descriptors is minimal.
 However, you should know the following important rules:

 - before increasing the number of `worker_processes` or `worker_connections` verify the open file limit, for this, following commands will be useful for you: